 On January 4, 2012, we entered into an employment agreement, or the "Agreement", with Jean-Christophe Bédos, who succeeded Mr. Andruskevich as the President & Chief Executive Officer effective April 1, 2012, and prior to that was our Chief Operating Officer.
-The Agreement provides Mr. Bédos with a base salary of CDN\$700,000 (\$644,152 in U.S. dollars based on foreign exchange rates as of May 31, 2014), an annual cash bonus set at a minimum of CDN\$282,500 (\$259,501 in U.S. dollars based on foreign exchange rates as of May 31, 2014) for fiscal year ended March 30, 2013, of which CDN\$141,250 was paid during fiscal 2012 and CDN\$141,250 was paid in fiscal 2014, an option to purchase 150,000 shares of the Company's Class A voting shares that will vest over three years and other health and retirement benefits.
+The Agreement provides Mr. Bédos with a base salary of CDN\$700,000 (\$561,572 in U.S. dollars based on foreign exchange rates as of May 31, 2015), an annual cash bonus set at a minimum of CDN\$282,500 (\$226,635 in U.S. dollars based on foreign exchange rates as of May 31, 2015) for fiscal year ended March 30, 2013, of which CDN\$141,250 was paid during fiscal 2012 and CDN\$141,250 was paid in fiscal 2014, an annual target cash bonus of 85% of base salary based on achievement of a targeted level of performance and performance criteria set by the Company, an option to purchase 150,000 shares of the Company's Class A voting shares which vested over three years and other health and retirement benefits.
 If Mr. Bédos is terminated without "cause" or resigns for "good reason," as these terms are defined in the Agreement, the Agreement provides that Mr. Bédos will receive (i) any earned and accrued but unpaid base salary, (ii) up to 12 months of salary in lieu of further salary or severance payments, (iii) certain health benefits for up to twelve months, and (iv) his bonus through the date of termination.
 Mr. Bédos is prohibited from competing with us during his employment and for a period of twelve-months thereafter.